qcargile/Chrome-Blood/README.md

 This isn’t just a modlist — it’s a **full-blown reimagining** of what *Cyberpunk 2077* can be.

-> *Step into Night City like you've never seen it before — raw, ruthless, and dripping in chrome.*
+> *Step into a Night City where it takes more than just chrome to become a legend..*

 ---